Saturday, February 10, 2024

 Here's the current dream - live links to more information are pink:

-Fly to London, maybe take the Caledonian Sleeper train to Fort William.
-I loved doing that in 2015 on a sola trip; I slept well and woke up to breathtaking scenery.
-Alternately, we could fly into Edinburgh or Glasgow (likely through London) and take the train to Fort William.
-I think we'll purchase Brit Rail passes to save on rail travel.
+We'll plan to fly into Edinburgh or Glasgow (likely through London) and take the train to Fort William.
+We might purchase Brit Rail passes to save on rail travel.

-From Mallaig we'll take a ferry to the Isle of Skye and stay at least 2 or 3 nights for hiking and castles and (at Mike's request) whiskey.
+From Mallaig we'll take a ferry to the Isle of Skye and stay 3 nights for hiking and castles and (at Mike's request) whiskey.

 Then we'll retrace our steps to Fort William for the start of our trek on The Great Glen Way, a 79 mile path along the massive Great Glen fault to Inverness, hiking to the north east, coast-to-coast across Scotland.
-We'll hike unguided but hire an agency to help us plan how to break up the trek and to make reservations and arrange for our luggage to be transferred to the next stop.
+We'll hike unguided but hire the Gemini Walks agency to help us with reservations, to provide maps and support, and to arrange for our luggage to be transferred to the next stop.
 We'll hike with small packs that include the layers, first aid stuff, snacks, and water we'll want for the day.

-The usual plan takes about a week and the legs are 7 to 20 miles long.
-We're planning to break up at least the longest day into 2 and take at least one rest day.
+We've decided on a hiking plan that will include 7 days of hiking with a day of rest after the 3rd day; the legs are 7.5 to 14 miles long.
 I think we could figure out an option if anyone wants in but doesn't want to hike or only on some days.

 The hike starts along the Caledonian Canal...